EU knowledge bank

 The European Commission:

 Through the homepage of the European Commission you can find summaries of EU legislation and information on how the rulings of the European Court of Justice is effectuated.
 You can search for EU lawtexts in EUR-Lex, and follow the decision-making process in PreLex.
 Here you will find the various treaties, draft legislations in different fases of the decision-making process, parliamentary questions, etc. In Eurostat you can locate statistics regarding the member states of the EU, and Eurobarometer offers survey data on the european citizens attitudes towards different societal issues.
 You can thereby easily gather facts that among other things can be used for comparative studies.
-Furthermore you can gain acces to the extensive database of official documents and the yearly Commission Work Programme.
+Furthermore you can gain acces to the yearly Commission Work Programme.

 Elected and employed in the EU:

-EU Whoiswho gives you a good overveiw of the people within the EU machinery.
+EU Whoiswho gives you a good overview of the people within the EU machinery.
 The website has a good search function for identifying key persons within a specific field.
 You can also find their contact informations.

 In spite of the Parliament's central role in the European law-making process, there are many myths about the MPs' voting behaviour.
 Researchers from LSE and Université Libre have created this site which gives you an overview of the voting behaviour in the European Parliament.
 You can also find reviews on the voting behaviour in the Council of Ministers.